RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 ```

 💡 User Pro Tip: Large runs can take a while.
-To quickly check the progress of the run, look at the most recent output printed to the screen: “protocols.simple_moves.SixDoFGridDockMover: dof_sample_index547”, for example.
+To quickly check the progress of the run, look at the most recent output printed to the screen: ```protocols.simple_moves.SixDoFGridDockMover: dof_sample_index547```, for example.
 At this moment, for example, the run would be on trajectory 547.

 ## 4: Expand the best grid docked poses with local docking